 Love The BFG?
-Have fun crafting with the little ones by making your own Dream Jars with this simple tutorial in how to make Dream Jars!
-This is a sponsored conversation written by me on behalf of Disney’s The BFG.
-The opinions and text are all mine.
+Have fun crafting with the little ones by making your own Dream Jars with this simple tutorial on how to make Dream Jars!
+Shout out to Disney’s The BFG for partnering with me on this post!

 To make your own Dream Jars: